jiali120/Dice-Game/README.md

 My accomplishments for this deliverable:

-+ Added individual assigment5 UML and description file
++ Finished UseCaseModel.md
-+ Complete the discussion task with the group
++ Finished parts 3 and 4 for DesignDocument.md
-+ Reviewed each team member's design
++ Reviewed each team member's document
-+ Vote with the team on the best design diagram
++ Completed the discussion with the group about assigned tasks
-+ The format of UML was sorted out and added some attributes and operations
++ Finished discussing with the team whether the use case model diagram is accurate and made changes